kavyagnihotri/blog-website/README.md

 Run "npm install" to install the necessary packages.

-"node app.js" starts the server at Port 3000.
+Run "node app.js" to start the server at Port 3000.

 You can visit "/compose" to write new posts.